adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_1.md

-# Lecture 4.1 - The Providers of the Internets!
+# Lecture 4.1 - The Providers of the internets!

 Two primary types of ISPs include cable and DSL (digital subscriber line) and traditionally run Category [(Ethernet)](./section4_2#ethernet-cables--standards) cables and/or coaxial cables.
 However the population and emergence of [fiber-optic cables](./section4_2#fiber-optic-cables--more).